The Philippines Right Now

 What is the dating scene like for foreigners in the Philippines?

-Dating apps are widely used and many foreigners date successfully while travelling or living in the country.
+Dating apps are widely used and many foreigners date successfully while traveling or living in the country.
 Use the same common sense you would anywhere else.
 Romance scams exist, particularly online and in long-distance relationships.